MacroMelon/Stm32_CMSIS_DMA_Dshot/README.md

 TODO- proper docs

+###This sofware is just pulled from one of my projects, check before using, may not always work first try###

-###This is VERY early in the dev cycle so be careful when using it, I havent done any testing so I take no responsisblity, legal or otherwise, for damages caused by others due to bugs in this code
+###This is VERY early in the dev cycle so be careful when using it, I havent done any testing so I take no responsisblity, legal or otherwise, for damages caused by others due to bugs in this code###